Drum thrones may seem like an afterthought for drummers, but they’re actually one of the most important parts of your drum set.

 As for the seat itself, it’s a blend of a traditional round shape and a saddle form.
 This hybrid seat delivers a great match of comfort and the drumming freedom of movement.

 The special cutaway addition at the front gives an extra support and comfort for drummers in fast music genres.
-For instance, it’s a great perk for drummers who play the double bass drum.
+For instance, it’s a great perk for drummers who play with double bass drum pedals.

 The size specifications of the Tama 1st Chair Ergo-Rider throne are 20.8 x 19.8 x 13 inches.
 It weighs 20.7 pounds, mostly due to its double-braced four legs.